AmmarAlhayes/ResistanceCalculator/README.md

 # ResistorsCalculator
- calculate the value of the resistors
+ calculate the value of the resistors from your Android SmartPhone